 ENGLISH PROFICIENCY EXAM

-EPEEP is valid for two consecutive years and students who have taken the exam in the previous 2 years may apply with a previous score.
-This needs to be indicated on the application document.
-However, students are allowed to take the EPEEP only once every academic year and those who have already taken the EPEEP in the same academic year for another exchange program will not be able to take the exam again.
-Thus, students who take this exam will not be able to take the English Proficiency Exam (2 March 2019) for Erasmus+ European Mobility Program (application: 6-26 February 2019) applications.
+Students are allowed to take the EPEEP only once every academic year and those who have already taken the EPEEP in the same academic year for another exchange program will not be able to take the exam again.
+Thus, students who take this exam will not be able to take the English Proficiency Exam (29 February 2020) for Erasmus+ European Mobility Program applications.

 At most 4 universities can be chosen.